gyrospectre/securitybot/README.md

 ### Slack
 You'll need a token to be able to integrate with Slack.
 The best thing to do would be to [create a new Slack app][bot-user] and use that token for Securitybot.
-You'll need a "Classic App" for the time being until I can update the bot to not use the RTM API, so use [create-classic-app] to create your app.
+You'll need a "Classic App" for the time being until I can update the bot to not use the RTM API, so use [this link][create-classic-app] to create your app.
 Give the app a name, like `Security Bot` and point it at your Slack workspace.
 Under "App Home" add a legacy bot user, giving your bot a name, like "CyberBot".
 Then, under the "OAuth and Permissions" menu, add some a Bot Token Scopes to give your bot some permissions.
 This is not quite least privilege, but better than nothing for the time being.
 Add the following scope:

 - bot

 Then, head to the top of the page and install your app to your workspace.
 Verify the perms look good, and then hit "Allow".
 Almost done!
 You'll now have a "Bot User OAuth Access Token" that you can configure in `config/bot.yaml` under `token` in the Slack section.
 You'll also want to set up a channel to which the bot will report when users specify that they haven't performed an action.